|

 Co-Dependency

 Co-dependence is the term used to describe the dysfunctional coping strategies used by people who grew up in alcoholic or otherwise dysfunctional families.
 The more common feelings or behavior patterns include changing who you are to please others, feeling responsible for meeting others needs at the expense of your own, low self esteem, compulsive behavior and denial.
-Therapy can often be helpful in normalizing and working through the painful patterns of co-dependent behavior and help clients to learn more effective and functional ways of taking care of themselves.

 Counselors addressing